Are you thinking about building or buying a road bike specifically for winter riding?

 There are endless options for lights and your choices will depend on budget and specifics, such as whether you need lights solely to be seen, or also to see with (if you’re riding on unlit roads in the dark).

-The Rolls Royce option for a dedicated winter bike is permanent fixed lights powered by a dynamo hub or even a modern rim dynamo.
+The Rolls Royce option for a dedicated winter bike is permanent fixed lights powered by a dynamo.
 These give you the advantage of never being without a light as a result of flat batteries.

 The downside is cost and, in the case of a dyno hub, the need for a specially-built wheel.